 We are committed to protecting your data and therefore it will never be disclosed or sold to external organisations other than those acting as agents and data processors carrying out work on our behalf.
 Where we enter into a relationship with an external party, any such arrangements will be subject to a formal agreement between Prince’s Trust International and that organisation to protect the security of your data.
 They only act under our instructions and we maintain full responsibility for your data.

-Third Parties may include:
+External Parties may include:

 ➔ Suppliers who send out communications on our behalf, such as invitations to our events, for example, email companies like SmartFocus